 Fraternity & Sorority men and women strive for excellence in academics.
 Many organizations have study hours, mentors, and other programming to enhance their member’s academic performance.
 Many organizations also offer scholarships and recognition awards for academic excellence.
 As a result of these efforts, many chapters have a grade point average above that of their peers.

-Scholarship is an integral part of the Fraternity & Sorority Life community.
+Scholarship is an integral part of Fraternity & Sorority Life at Hofstra University.
 Members strive to succeed in attaining academic excellence with the support of their fellow brothers and sisters.
 Students who are involved in Fraternity & Sorority Life consistently achieve higher GPA's than non-Fraternity & Sorority Life students.
 Organizations are also currently implementing individual academic plans to help their members succeed.

-Fraternity & Sorority organizations offer more leadership opportunities for their members, on average, than any other type of organization.
+Fraternity & Sorority Life offers more leadership opportunities for their members, on average, than any other type of organization.

-- Fraternity & Sorority chapters are managed and led by their elected executive boards, chairpersons, and committees comprised of members from the undergraduate student body.
+- Fraternities and sororities are managed and led by their elected executive boards, chairpersons, and committees comprised of members from the undergraduate student body.

 - The National Headquarters of our Fraternity & Sorority chapters sponsor annual leadership conferences that are held regionally and nationally for their membership.
 Hofstra supports and advocates for the development and training that our students gain when attending these conferences.

-- Leading the Greek governing councils (IFSC, IFC, Panhellenic, and A LFSA) is another leadership position students can obtain.
-These positions work together to manage the organizations that fall within their council, while working to unite the entire Greek community with the greater student body.
+- Leading the governing councils (IFSC, IFC, Panhellenic, and MFSC) is another leadership position students can obtain.
+These positions work together to manage the organizations that fall within their council, while working to unite the entire fraternity and sorority community with the greater student body.

 Every Fraternity & Sorority at Hofstra participates in philanthropy and community service projects throughout the Long Island area.
 Each year, Greek students raise an enormous amount of money for national charities such as American Cancer Society, American Heart Association, St. Jude’s Children’s Hospital, and more.
 The organizations also work closely to fundraise and provide for local organizations including Big Brother, Big Sister and local shelters and soup kitchens.
 Hofstra Greeks implement campus-wide programs in order to support and fundraise for these causes.
 Such programs include the IFSC Benefit Show (originally planned to support those affected in the September 11th tragedies), Veteran’s Day Memorial Service, activities around domestic violence prevention, and many more.
 Community service can include many facets including projects such as painting the home of a disabled person, working in the local food bank, tutoring school children, and conducting food and clothing drives.